Living Longer: Role Models for Health and Longevity

 The bottom line, and grand conclusion we can draw from of all this is:

-- I value and enjoy good friendships, and I will continue making
+- I value and enjoy good friendships, and I will continue making new friends

 - I have a strong sense of purpose and meaning in my life